preeve9534/pdjr-skplugin-devantech/README.md

 Each module definition has the following properties.

 The required __id__ property value must supply a unique identifier for the module being defined.
-This value will be used as part of the Signal K path used to report relay states (by replacing the '{m}' token in the
-__switchpath__ property value discussed above) and will also be used in status and error messaging.
+This value will be used as part of the Signal K path used to report relay states (by replacing the '{m}' token in the __switchpath__ property value discussed above) and will also be used in status and error messaging.
-This value is required and has no default.

-The __description__ property value can be used to supply some documentary text.
+The optional __description__ property value can be used to supply some documentary text.
 This value is optional and defaults to the empty string.

-The __deviceid__ property value specifies what type of physical device is being used to implement this module by providing a device identifier (see the *Device definitions* section below for more detail).
+The required __deviceid__ property value specifies what type of physical device is being used to implement this module by providing a device identifier (see the *Device definitions* section below for more detail).
 This value is required and has no default.